goutham/nakshatra/README.md

 ## Play Locally

 Install one of the XBoard protocol compatible interfaces such as [cutechess](https://github.com/cutechess/cutechess), and configure it to run the engine executable file `nakshatra` as the computer player.
 The executable may be moved to a different directory but it depends on `src/egtb/*` and (may be) other files in your local git repo where `build.sh` was run, so do not delete the repo.
+Using an opening book (not included) is recommended for variations in gameplay.

 # History